Reviews You Can Rely On

 Battery Life Up to 16 hours (claimed)

-Compared to Garmin's top models, the Edge Explore 2 costs less, but it also has reduced screen resolution and workout metrics.
+Compared to Garmin's top models, the Edge Explore 2 costs less but has lower screen resolution and fewer workout metrics.
 Our test team enjoyed this screen, but they shared, “It definitely doesn't pop as much as premium models and can be more difficult to read in direct sunlight.”
 Fortunately, it's quite large and in color, which helps make up for the lower resolution.
 Unlike other top models tested, it doesn't have Strava segment integration or the ability to run custom workouts.
-For accessing and customizing Strava segments, we like the Mega XL.
-Nevertheless, we think this device might be a great compromise for most riders.
-It does what you need well (namely tracking workout metrics and navigation) in a more affordable device than the cutting-edge models.
-We are impressed.

 Read more: Garmin Edge Explore 2 review